Automation

 A typical automation project starts with a process map that outlines the flow of information between systems.
 These maps can be illuminating: sometimes they reveal inconsistent practices and they can help with identifying weak areas where processes can breakdown.
 The process map will become a blueprint for the automation, so we use this opportunity to pinpoint potential process improvements.
 Since change works best when others are included, this is also a great time to involve staff.

 Once the process map has been refined, we begin to assemble the technological requirements.
-Where systems do not exchange information natively, we make use of intermediary technologies that do the translating between two or more systems.
-Increasingly, many of these tools are packaged with productivity suites that you may already use (e.g. Microsoft 365 or Google Workspace).
-We have also built our own tool, called Baton, which allows us to interface with systems that do not have built-in connectors or APIs.
+Where systems do not exchange information by design, we make use of intermediary technologies that do the translating between two or more systems.
+Increasingly, many of these tools are built into productivity suites that you may already use (e.g. Microsoft 365 or Google Workspace).
+We have also built our own tool, called Baton, which allows us to interface with systems that do not provide connectors to other software or access to APIs.

 Automations we have previously built include: